ArtU Esports website cover — Game Lounge hero with navigation, gaming lounge photo, and introduction

 Visibility Is the First Feature

-If people do not know the program exists, nothing else matters.
+Before UX, before aesthetics — if people don't know the program exists, nothing else matters.
+Awareness-first design thinking shaped every decision.

 Inclusive Framing Opens Doors

-Positioning esports as a space for all students expanded the potential audience.
+Positioning esports for all students — not just competitive gamers — dramatically expanded the potential audience and inter-departmental partnerships.

 Vibe Coding Needs Strong Specs